dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 If you would like to access the [DNSimple API](https://developer.dnsimple.com/) v2 you will need an access token.

 This article covers generating account tokens and user tokens.
-If you want to create an application that requires access to DNSimple or let an external application request authorization to private details in a user’s DNSimple account without getting their password, you'll need an [OAuth Token](/articles/oauth-applications/) instead.
+If you want to create an application that requires access to DNSimple or let an external application request authorization to private details in a user's DNSimple account without getting their password, you'll need an [OAuth Token](/articles/oauth-applications/) instead.

 ## Account tokens vs User tokens